Donthu-Deepthi/Sample-repo/README.md

 #Example Repository
 This is example one(repository).

-This is a second change
+This is a second change.